robotics-at-maryland/tortuga/readme.txt

 This will send 1000 pairs of setSpeed/getSpeed commands to the server.
 In both terminals you should see some messages that occur when the methods get called.

+If you are in an adventurous mood, type "./toomanyclients 5000".